muhammed-sajid/LMS/README.md

 ## Queries
 The following SQL queries are used in this project:

-1. Retrieve the book title, category, and rental price of all available books.
+**1. Retrieve the book title, category, and rental price of all available books.**
     ![image](https://github.com/user-attachments/assets/52e87342-16ec-440c-9f8c-12681200f90c)

 2. List the employee names and their respective salaries in descending order of salary.